smirarab/pasta/README.md

 This is an implementation of the PASTA (Practical Alignment using Sate and TrAnsitivity) algorithm published at [RECOMB-2014](http://link.springer.com/chapter/10.1007%2F978-3-319-05269-4_15#):

-Mirarab, S., Nguyen, N., & Warnow, T. (2014).
-PASTA: Ultra-Large Multiple Sequence Alignment.
-In R. Sharan (Ed.), Research in Computational Molecular Biology (RECOMB) (pp. 177–191).
+* 1. Mirarab S, Nguyen N, Warnow T. PASTA: ultra-large multiple sequence alignment.
+Sharan R, ed.
+Res Comput Mol Biol.
+2014:177-191.

 and also at [JCB](http://online.liebertpub.com/doi/abs/10.1089/cmb.2014.0156):

-Mirarab, S., Nguyen, N. Guo, S., Wang, L., Kim, J. and Warnow, T..
-PASTA: Ultra-Large Multiple Sequence Alignment for Nucleotide and Amino-Acid Sequences.
-Journal of Computational Biology (2014)
+* Mirarab S, Nguyen N, Guo S, Wang L-S, Kim J, Warnow T. PASTA: Ultra-Large Multiple Sequence Alignment for Nucleotide and Amino-Acid Sequences.
+J Comput Biol.
+2015;22(5):377-386. doi:10.1089/cmb.2014.0156.

 All questions and inquires should be addressed to our user email group: `pasta-users@googlegroups.com`.
 Please check our [Tutorial](pasta-doc/pasta-tutorial.md) and [previous posts](https://groups.google.com/forum/#!forum/pasta-users) before sending new requests.

+**Acknowledgment**:

-**Acknowledgment**: The current PASTA code is heavily based on the [SATe code](http://phylo.bio.ku.edu/software/sate/sate.html) developed by Mark Holder's group at KU.
+* The current PASTA code is heavily based on the [SATe code](http://phylo.bio.ku.edu/software/sate/sate.html) developed by Mark Holder's group at KU.
 Refer to sate-doc directory for documentation of the SATe code, including the list of authors, license, etc.
+* [Niema Moshiri](github.com/niemasd) has contributed to the import to dendropy 4 and python 3

 **Documentation**: In addition to this README file, you can consult our [Tutorial](pasta-doc/pasta-tutorial.md).